Over 25 M&A integration playbooks from acquisitions ranging in value from $2 million to $20 billion.

-PRITCHETT's Merger Integration Certification Workshop Attendees and Website Subscribers can download over 20 playbooks, in their entirety.
-They can also access all the presentations, playbooks, checklists, books, articles, assessments, webinars, research, tools, and templates on MergerIntegration.com.
+PRITCHETT's Merger Integration Certification Workshop Attendees and Website Subscribers can download every playbook in their entirety.
+They can also access over 140 M&A integration presentations, 100 tools, 30 checklists, 100 articles, plus assessments, videos, webinars, research, and templates on MergerIntegration.com.

 The 61-page M&A integration playbook specifies over 900 integration tasks for the following work streams: